Montana Technological University: Reputation and rankings

 In 2014, Montana Tech was ranked sixth in the nation for graduates earning the highest starting salaries, according to the Washington Post.
-The following year, The Wall Street Journal ranked Montana Tech ninth in the nation for best public universities for return on investment.
+In 2015, The Wall Street Journal ranked Montana Tech ninth in the nation for best public universities for return on investment.

-Montana Tech has had 1 Fulbright Scholar, 2 Rhodes Scholar finalists, 9 Goldwater Scholars and 5 Goldwater honorable mentions.
+Montana Tech has had 1 Fulbright Scholar, 3 Rhodes Scholar finalists, 11 Goldwater Scholars, and 5 Goldwater honorable mentions.